 The Dean’s List is only maintained for undergraduate students and professional (Pharm.D.) students.
-Credits taken simultaneously via transfer, collaborative or consortium registration are not included in the NDSU Dean’s List calculation and do not count toward the NDSU minimum credit requirement.
+Credits taken simultaneously via transfer, accelerated graduate coursework, and collaborative or consortium registration are not included in the NDSU Dean’s List calculation and do not count toward the NDSU minimum credit requirement.
 These courses are considered transfer credit (see transfer credit).

 Notification: The Office of Registration and Record notifies University News of Dean's List honorees.

 A former NDSU student who has not completed a baccalaureate degree and has not been in attendance at NDSU for six (6) or more years, but who is presently enrolled at NDSU, may request to exclude from grade-point-average calculations all grades earned in selected full terms (quarters or semesters) completed at NDSU prior to the six-year interval.